aidar1965/nytimes/README.md

 Bloc with Freezed (state management)

-1. Showing a list of all articles.
+1. Showing a list of articles.
 2. Pagination.
 3. Filtering articles by sections.
 4. Display the full version of the article in WebView